hernanrazo/kaggle-titanic-competition-submission/README.md

 Description
 ---
 A python program that predicts who will survive the sinking of the Titanic.
 This specific example takes into account the `Pclass`, `Age`, `Fare`, `Relatives`, `Title`, `Gender`, `Embark`, and `Age*Class` variables for each passenger.
 This problem is part of the [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic) challenge on Kaggle.
+Visit my post on Medium for added information.

 This demo uses the scikit-learn, pandas, numpy, seaborn, and matplotlib libraries.
 The algorithm used to make the model is the Random Forest algorithm.